 - Click OK to apply the changes.

-Now that everything is set up right and you can test your microphone in Microsoft Team.
+Now that everything is set up in the right way, test your microphone in Microsoft Team.
 If it still fails to work, check out the next fix.

 Fix 3 – Check Microsoft Teams settings